#18SF · Sacramento Kings

 $2.3M/yr

-Russell Westbrook earns a C+ Performance grade, reflecting league-average production for a small forward.
+Russell Westbrook earns a B+ Performance grade this season — a quality starter-level small forward putting up solid numbers for the Sacramento Kings.
 This season, Russell is putting up 15.2 points, 5.4 rebounds, and 6.7 assists per game across 1301 games.
 Russell's strongest area is APG at 6.7, which compares favorably to the small forward median of 4.0.
 The biggest area for growth is FG% at 42.7 (small forward median: 46.0).
-Among 119 NBA small forwards graded this season, Russell ranks 30th.
+Among 119 NBA small forwards graded this season, Russell ranks 12th.
+Russell is a reliable contributor who the Sacramento Kings can count on game to game.

 Auto-moderated fan forum with 5-minute speaker turns